 And what an amazing year it's been for the Chicago-born Daniel Rose, the chef/owner of Le Coucou, which opened in August.
 Word-on-the-street has it that he's just returned from Paris where he added the venerable bistro Chez la Vieille in Les Halles to his collection of restaurants.
 The ‘old dame,’ Adrienne, for whom the restaurant had been named, has passed away, but not Rose’s fond memories of the traditional French fare she dished up when he first arrived in Paris more than a dozen years ago.

 Meanwhile, his restaurant Spring, also in Les Halles, continues to be one of the hottest tickets in town, reservations hard to come by.
 Then, too, there is the rumor that Le Coucou may be opening in Miami.
 Le Coucou Sud?

-To show you how the times are changing, 4 out of 10 of Pete Wells's top picks were restaurants in Brooklyn, which has become Mecca for foodies.
+To show you how the times are changing, four out of 10 of Pete Wells' top picks were restaurants in Brooklyn, which has become a Mecca for foodies.
 What was disappointing was to see how many of these restaurants have dispensed with tablecloths.
 Doesn't the ambiance count?
 There’s nothing more calming for frazzled nerves than a yard of white damask spread in front of you.
 Understandably, tablecloths run up the laundry bills, but so do napkins and uniforms.
 Are they next to go?